patrickfav/hkdf/README.md

 Hashed Message Authentication Code (HMAC)-based key derivation function (HKDF), can be used as a building block in various protocols and applications.
 The key derivation function (KDF) is intended to support a wide range of applications and requirements, and is conservative in its use of cryptographic hash functions.

+This is supposed to be a standalone, simple to use, fully tested and stable implementation in Java.
+The code compiled with Java 7 to be compatible with most _Android_ versions as well as normal Java applications.

  [![GitHub release](https://img.shields.io/github/release/patrickfav/hkdf.svg)](https://github.com/patrickfav/hkdf/releases/latest)
 [![Build Status](https://travis-ci.org/patrickfav/hkdf.svg?branch=master)](https://travis-ci.org/patrickfav/hkdf)
 [![Coverage Status](https://coveralls.io/repos/github/patrickfav/hkdf/badge.svg?branch=master)](https://coveralls.io/github/patrickfav/hkdf?branch=master)

 ## Quickstart

-Add dependency to your pom.xml:
+Add dependency to your `pom.xml`:

     <dependency>
         <groupId>at.favre.lib</groupId>